nskybytskyi/nskybytskyi.github.io/education.md

   C++ I:

-  - a simple one about using stl structures and obeying styleguide;
+  - a simple one about using STL structures and obeying the style guide;

-  - implement a tokenizer, a parser, and an interpreter for scheme (lisp-alike language);
+  - implement a tokenizer, a parser, and an interpreter for Scheme (Lisp-alike language);

-  - implement a telegram cinemabot (recommendations);
+  - implement a telegram cinema bot (recommendations);

-  - implement a module for numpy in cpython.
+  - implement a module for NumPy in C API.

 - Second semester:

-  I took Algorithms and Data Structures II (excellent), finishing third best among all the students(including hundred or so of offline learners).
+  I took Algorithms and Data Structures II (excellent), finishing third-best among all the students(including hundred or so of offline learners).
 I also took Machine Learning I (excellent), and C++ II (pass).

   C++ II: